devhawk/blog-posts/Posts/20040624-1624-keith-on-software-factories/json-content.md

 support software factories.
 He posted an excerpt from an article he’s working on.

-> <span>A software factory is a product line that configures extensible
+> A software factory is a product line that configures extensible
 > development tools like Visual Studio Team System (VSTS) with packaged
 > content and guidance, carefully designed for building specific kinds
 > of applications.
 A software factory contains three key ideas: a
 > software factory schema, a software factory template and an extensible
-> development environment.</span>
+> development environment.